An epicurean adventure to: South Africa

 Used to thicken the sauce.

 You can also use cornflour.
-Just make sure you don't add cornflour in it's powdered form as it will clump up immediately in the sauce.
-Make a slurry first with one tablespoon of cornflour to about two tablespoons of water.
+To avoid clumping, don't add it directly in its powdered form.
+Instead, make a slurry by mixing one tablespoon of cornflour with roughly two tablespoons of water.

 Beef stock

-We use beef stock cubes for convenience but you can also make your own stock from scratch.
+You can use stock cubes for convenience or make your own stock from scratch.

 Red wine

-We stick with the Latin theme and use Malbec, but honestly, most red wines will do.
+We stick with the Latin theme and use Malbec, but honestly, most red wines will work just fine.

 Cream

-This makes a huge difference to the body of a Trinchado.
+This makes a huge difference to the body of a Trinchado - Please don't skip it.

-The recipe calls for 150ml, but check the level of liquid first and adjust this to how saucy you would like the Trinchado to be.
-Use less or use more, as long as there is some cream in it.
+The recipe calls for 150ml of double cream, but check the liquid level first and adjust based on how saucy you want the Trinchado to be.
+Use less or more, as long as there's some cream in it.

 Optional extras

-Optional acidity - It's not traditional, but lemon zest, a dash of lemon juice or balsamic vinegar add some zing and freshness to an otherwise heavy dish.
+Optional acidity - While not traditional, lemon zest, a dash of lemon juice, or balsamic vinegar can add a refreshing touch and brightness to this otherwise rich stew.

-Optional Peri-Peri sauce - We personally don't use it in the recipe itself, but some people enjoy adding a few splashes of Peri-Peri sauce to the Trinchado.
-Add it to the rest of the liquid ingredients.
-You will need about two tablespoons.
+Optional Peri-Peri sauce - We personally don't include it in the recipe, but some enjoy adding a few splashes of Peri-Peri sauce to the Trinchado.
+Incorporate it with the other liquid ingredients, using about two tablespoons.

-Optional olives - You can add about 20 black olives (pitted) to the Trinchado.
-Add it at the same time as you add the browned beef back into the saucepan.
+Optional olives - You can add approximately 20 pitted black olives to the Trinchado.
+Include them when you return the browned beef to the saucepan.

-- With a sharp knife, cube the steak into large bite-sized chunks.
+- Use a sharp knife to cut the steak into large, bite-sized chunks.

 - Make the sauce by adding the beef stock, red wine, tomato paste and sugar to a jug or mixing bowl.